 Junji J. Tsuda - past IFR President and Representative Director Chairman of the Board, Yaskawa Electric Corporation, Japan

-World Robotics – Service Robots: Sales of Robots Grew by 37% Worldwide
+World Robotics – Service Robots: Worldwide sales of professional robots grew by 48%

 The IFR Newsletter - published quarterly - informs about sector relevant news - press releases, in-depth blogs, positioning papers and case studies on robot use.
 In addition, we inform about upcoming events, and new IFR members.
 Each newsletter highlights a report by the current IFR president.
 Please register for an automatic supply.